Bard College Berlin: One-year programs

-Another one-year programme, introduced in 2003, continues today as the Project Year Programme.
+Another one-year program, introduced in 2003, continues today as the Project Year Program.
 During this course of study, students pursue an individual project under the supervision of an ECLA of Bard faculty member with relevant expertise.
 In addition to their individual project, PY students take two core courses.
 The work culminates with a 25-page essay and an oral presentation of the project to the rest of the school.

-Special programmes
+Special programs

 In addition to one-year and four-year programs, Bard College Berlin also offers the following special programs: Arts and Society in Berlin; LAB Berlin; and Begin in Berlin.
 Every summer, a Summer Theater Intensive is offered.
 Every semester, students from Bard College and other American liberal arts colleges study abroad at Bard College Berlin.

 Faculty

 Bard College Berlin brings together scholars and teachers from a variety of disciplines and backgrounds.
 Their main areas of expertise include philosophy, literature, political theory, art history, film theory, human rights, history, and rhetoric.